 MRI is uncommonly used to follow up abnormal findings on mammography.
-In the case of axillary lymph nodes found to be positive for breast cancer in the absence of a known breast tumor, MRI may be useful to identify the location of the primary tumour (2).
+It can be useful to try and identify the primary in the case of an occult breast cancer (e.g. if axillary lymph nodes are found to be positive for breast cancer in the absence of a known breast tumour).
+(5).

 A bone scan may be conducted if there is clinical suspicion of metastatic spread to the bones, based on the presence of bone pain, elevated alkaline phosphatase levels, positive axillary lymph nodes, or a tumour larger than 5 cm (2).

-FNA is most often used for breast masses that resemble cysts.
+FNA is not as commonly used, but may be useful as an initial step for breast masses that resemble cysts.
 A thin needle is inserted into the lump, and fluid and cells are aspirated.
-The sample is then sent to pathology to rule out the presence of malignant cells (2,5).
+For a palpable lesion FNA can potentially be done in the practitioners office.
+The sample is then sent to pathology to rule out the presence of malignant cells (2,7).

 However, in the AJCC’s 2017 update to the TNM staging system, they have recommended that the HER2, estrogen receptor, and progesterone receptor status of the malignancy should be considered in staging.
 Breast cancer staging has thus become quite complex and is beyond the scope of this module, but the complete AJCC cancer staging system can be reviewed here: [link]